 Don’t over-use extension cords.
 These cords are meant to be a temporary fix for a problem, so they should not be used for extended periods of time.

 Remove closest to the outlet.
 Tugging on cords farther away from the outlet can stretch it and damage the wiring.
 Always remove a cord from the plug at the outlet.

 Use plastic caps.
-Unprotected outlets can be a danger to small children in the home.
+Unprotected outlets can be an electrical safety danger to small children in the home.
 Cover any unused outlet with a plastic safety cap.

 Outlet covers should always be in place.
 Don’t leave wires exposed where small children and pets can access them.
 If you have outlets on the outside walls of your home, make sure they’re capped with secure plates and covers, so the elements don’t reach the wiring.

 Singular power strips.
 Older homes and buildings are prone to having few wall-outlets.
 A quick solution is to use power strips, but overloading outlets with multiple adapters can be hazardous.
 Talk to your local electrician about adding new sockets or relocate cords.

 Check for size.
 If a plug does not fit into an outlet, do not force it.
 Likewise, select a different location if the prongs are too loose.